Fluffernuttersandwich/Better7D2DbyFNS/README.md

-# Better7D2DbyFNS
+# Better 7D2D byFNS
-This is a Overhaul Modlist for the game 7 Days to Die for the ModLauncher (ML) Mod Manager.
+This is an Overhaul Modlist for the game 7 Days to Die for Wabbajack and MordOrganizer2 (MO2).
-This Overhaul ModPack is to the premier Quality of Life (QoL) Vanilla+ experience for 7D2D.
+This Overhaul ModPack is the premier Quality of Life (QoL) Vanilla+ experience for 7D2D.
 It provides a stable and enhanced playthrough for those who like the base game, but wish there was more to it.

 ## Vision for this Collection